coffee-and-fun/website/src/pages/blog/how-psa-grades-pokemon-cards-research-guide.md

 ## How PSA Grades a Card: Step-by-Step

+**Initial Inspection**

-1. **Initial Inspection:** PSA professionals examine the card under strong lighting and magnification tools.
+ PSA professionals examine the card under strong lighting and magnification tools.

+**Measurement of Centering**

-2. **Measurement of Centering:** Border thickness is checked to ensure the centering meets the criteria for the desired grade.
+Border thickness is checked to ensure the centering meets the criteria for the desired grade.

+**Magnified Evaluation**

-3. **Magnified Evaluation:** Corners, edges, and surface are carefully inspected for even the smallest flaws.
+Corners, edges, and surface are carefully inspected for even the smallest flaws.

+**Grade Assignment**

-4. **Grade Assignment:** Multiple graders evaluate the card, and the final grade is assigned based on consensus.
+Multiple graders evaluate the card, and the final grade is assigned based on consensus.

+**Encapsulation**

-5. **Encapsulation:** The card is sealed in a tamper-proof plastic case with a label showing its grade, serial number, and details.
+The card is sealed in a tamper-proof plastic case with a label showing its grade, serial number, and details.

 ---

 ## Pro Tips for Submitting Cards

-- **Use Card Sleeves and Toploaders:** Protect your card during handling and shipping to avoid damage.
+**Use Card Sleeves and Toploaders**

+Protect your card during handling and shipping to avoid damage.

-- **Clean the Surface Carefully:** Wipe dirt or smudges off gently with a soft microfiber cloth.
+**Clean the Surface Carefully**

+Wipe dirt or smudges off gently with a soft microfiber cloth.

-- **Check for Flaws Before Submitting:** Look for centering, edge whitening, and scratches under good lighting.
+**Check for Flaws Before Submitting**

+Look for centering, edge whitening, and scratches under good lighting.